reemrizzk/SimpleSyntaxJs/README.md

 textarea.simpleSyntax();
 ```
 Configuration Options
-findAndReplace: Enable find and replace functionality.
+**findAndReplace** : Enable find and replace functionality.
 Default is false.

-font: The font family to use for the code snippet.
+**font** : The font family to use for the code snippet.
 Default is 'monospace'.

-language: The programming language of the code snippet.
+**language** : The programming language of the code snippet.
 Default is 'none'.

-lineNumbers: Enable line numbers display.
+**lineNumbers** : Enable line numbers display.
 Default is false.

-matchBraces: Enable matching braces highlighting.
+**matchBraces** : Enable matching braces highlighting.
 Default is false.

-readOnly: Set the code snippet as read-only.
+**readOnly** : Set the code snippet as read-only.
 Default is false.

-theme: The theme for syntax highlighting.
+**theme** : The theme for syntax highlighting.
 Default is 'light'.

 Contributing
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests here.